+Laurie Prihoda

-Tammy Johnson WISD Superintendent's Assistant 506 W Main St. Weimar tjohnson@weimarisd.org 979-725-6300
+WISD Superintendent's Assistant

+1189 Hwy 90 West Weimar

+Iprihoda@weimarisd.org

+979-725-6300

 [See policy CO for more information.]

 Parents should continually monitor their child's meal account balance.
 When a student's meal account is depleted, the district will notify the parent.
 The student may continue to purchase meals according to the grace period set by the school board.
 The district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.